thennen/ultraergo/README.md

 put ultraergo folder inside %userprofile%\qmk_firmware\keyboards\

 qmk wants to use its own python installation e.g. c:\qmk_msys\mingw64\lib\python3.8

-I didn't bother to figure out how to autodetect left and right sides since C is a lousy language and QMK is just a horrifying project.
+so:

 unset PYTHONHOME
 unset PYTHONPATH

+I didn't bother to figure out how to autodetect left and right sides since C is a lousy language and QMK is just a horrifying project.

+to compile:

 qmk compile -kb ultraergo -km left_hennen

-this dumps a hex file \qmk_firmware\ultraergo_left_hennen.hex
+this dumps a hex file %userprofile%\qmk_firmware\ultraergo_left_hennen.hex, which can be flashed with qmk_toolbox.exe

-qmk_toolbox.exe helps with flashing because it says when the device is ready/in bootloader mode.
+to compile and flash:

+qmk flash -kb ultraergo -km left_hennen

+which will prompt you to put the keyboard into bootloader mode. press reset button twice for bootloader mode.
-press reset button twice and press flash in the 2 second window of opportunity alternate way to get into bootloader mode is this: avrdude -P COM5 -p ATmega32u4 -c avr109 -b1200
+alternatively: avrdude -P COM5 -p ATmega32u4 -c avr109 -b1200